 The History pane lists the tools that you've run.

 - In the History pane, double-click Emerging Hot Spot Analysis.

 The tool opens with the settings you used before.
 This is useful when you need to run a tool multiple times with small changes.
 In this case, you will change the analysis variable and the output name.

 - In the Emerging Hot Spot Analysis tool pane, set the following parameters:

 - Run the tool.

 The areas in red denote persistent hot spots, meaning that these areas have been statistically significant hot spots for full-time work behavior throughout the period.

-It’s difficult to understand the cause of this, but these areas have high representation of The Great Outdoors tapestry segment, based on Esri's Tapestry Segmentation system (see the 2020 USA Tapestry Segmentation feature layer).
+It's difficult to understand the cause of this, but these areas have high representation of The Great Outdoors tapestry segment, based on Esri's Tapestry Segmentation system.
 Characteristics of this tapestry segment indicate that the population is largely retired and enjoys outdoor recreation (which could register as work travel behavior).

 The areas north of San Francisco and northwest of Carson City show that there's a comparatively higher trend in the area to travel to full-time work, and that trend has stayed consistent through the analysis time period.